amontoison/GALAHAD.jl/docs/src/sbls.md

 H. S. Dollar, N. I. M. Gould and A. J. Wathen.
 “On implicit-factorization constraint preconditioners”.
-InLarge Scale Nonlinear Optimization (G. Di Pillo and M. Roma, eds.)
+In Large Scale Nonlinear Optimization (G. Di Pillo and M. Roma, eds.)
 Springer Series on Nonconvex Optimization and Its Applications, Vol. 83, Springer Verlag (2006) 61--82